weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

 ## Overview

 This page describes the `v4` Python client for Weaviate.
-This client is also called the `collections` client, because the main interactions is with a collection (also called `Class` in Weaviate).
+This client is also called the `collections` client, because the main interactions is with a collection.
+(Some Weaviate documentation still says "Class" instead of "collection.")

-The full set of features will be covered in the client documentation page.
-This page will cover the key ideas and aspects, especially those specifc to the Python client.
+The full set of features is covered in the client documentation pages.
+This page covers key ideas and aspects of the new Python client.

 ## Installation